Old Coroner's Court, The Rocks: History

 The problems of keeping such a building in a sanitary condition in the Sydney climate proved difficult.
 In 1856 it was reported to have been in a "filthy state" in the same memorandum requesting the obscuring of the windows.
 The Coroner in 1862, John S. Parker reported to the Colonial Secretary that the ventilation was insufficient, "at the request of thirteen respectable citizens who composed the jury that had to view the body of a sailor who had been taken out of the harbour in a state of decomposition and had to be kept there two days".
-Three more ventilators were added and this may been the beginning to the tradition of holding the Coroner's Court proceedings in the Observer Hotel across the road.
+Three more ventilators were added and this may have been the beginning of the tradition of holding the Coroner's Court proceedings in the Observer Hotel across the road.
 Despite its deficiencies, the building appears to have been used continuously as a morgue for more than fifty years.
 By 1863, the land had been reserved for a new Morgue which was not built until 1906–07, the reason for the delay is not yet known.

 From 1865 the Court of the Coroner was located at Chancery Square, near Hyde Park Barracks.
 Here the jury sat on inquests and witnesses appeared in a courtroom which was described as "unfitted for almost any public purpose".
 Inquests were frequently adjourned because of this and some were transferred to the nearby Riley's Hotel.
 Officially, the Coroner's Court remained at the Hyde Park Barracks site until the construction of the Court and Morgue in The Rocks.

 The Morgue was designed and completed before the Court.
 Before its construction, several structures on the site had to be demolished, these included the old Dead House, a caretakers cottage, and a set of stairs.
 Construction of the Coroners Court followed in 1907–08.
 In the process Bethel Street, was reduced to a narrow lane running along the wall of the Mariners' Church.
 Construction of the two buildings also involved the loss of a large tree which earlier photographs show next to the Sailor's Home.
 It may also have led to an interesting historical discovery.
 In 1920 Charles Bertie recorded that "some 30 years ago" a paving slab discovered in Bethel Street turned out to be the tombstone of a sailor on the "Sirius" of the First Fleet.
 The memorial was to George Groves, a boatswain's yeoman.

 The Morgue provided a receiving room for bodies, a central mortuary with seven tables, a post mortem room and a laboratory.
 The Court was constructed on the higher part of the site, and at the rear of the building was a flight of stairs connecting it to the Morgue below.
 From George Street the Court was entered through a covered arcade, the ground floor held the Courtroom, separate room for male and female witnesses, offices for the Coroner and clerks and a jury room.
 Above the offices was a residence.